 In fact, that was our inclination the day we dropped in on Youlgreave (or Youlgrave to locals) but it turns out you get a bit more bang for your buck than I had previously imagined.
-So, although I initially thought the merits of this cute little town were numerous enough to be written on a very small post-it-note, I have since decided that Youlgreave in the Peak District deserved a blog post all of its own.
+So, although I initially thought the merits of this cute little town were numerous enough to be written on a very small post-it-note, I have since decided that Youlgreave, Derbyshire deserved a blog post all of its own.
 That’s a lot of post-it-notes.

 Welcome to our square yellow Youlgreave Guide!